 \section{Abstract}

 Audits are critical mechanisms for identifying the risks and limitations of deployed artificial intelligence (AI) systems.
-However, the effective execution of AI audits remains incredibly difficult.
-As a result, practitioners make use of various tools to support their efforts.
-Drawing on interviews with {\nParticipants} AI audit practitioners and a landscape analysis of {\nTools} tools, we map the current ecosystem of available AI audit tools.
-While there are many tools designed to assist practitioners with setting standards and evaluating AI systems, these tools often fell short of supporting the accountability goals of AI auditing in practice.
-We thus highlight areas for future tool development beyond evaluation---from harms discovery to advocacy---and outline challenges practitioners faced in their efforts to use AI audit tools.
-We conclude that resources are lacking to adequately support the full scope of needs for many AI audit practitioners and recommend that the field move beyond tools for just evaluation, towards more comprehensive infrastructure for AI accountability.
+However, the effective execution of AI audits remains incredibly difficult, and practitioners often need to make use of various tools to support their efforts.
+Drawing on interviews with {\nParticipants} AI audit practitioners and a landscape analysis of {\nTools} tools, we compare the current ecosystem of AI audit tooling to practitioner needs.
+While many tools are designed to help set standards and evaluate AI systems, they often fall short in supporting accountability.
+We outline challenges practitioners faced in their efforts to use AI audit tools and highlight areas for future tool development beyond evaluation---from harms discovery to advocacy.
+We conclude that the available resources do not currently support the full scope of AI audit practitioners' needs and recommend that the field move beyond tools for just evaluation and towards more comprehensive infrastructure for AI accountability.